House of Delegates

 district selecting members and – depending on the size of their

 district – an alternate.
 This is usually done through a meeting organized by the Vice President of each district, who determines whether the meeting is held in person or by teleconference.
 The resulting names are then submitted to the House for appointment.

 What are the deadlines?

 The deadline for the position of President-elect is September 1.
-A letter of declaration and a letter of support should be submitted to the Nominating Committee.
+A letter of declaration, bio, candidates statement and up to five letters of support should be submitted to the Nominating Committee.
+Candidates for Treasurer, Secretary and Member-at-Large of the Executive Committee are strongly encouraged to submit their statement of candidacy and bio by September 1.
 Notices of vacancies and instructions may be found in the Association’s publications.
 The Nominating Committee’s model procedures detail the committee’s work process.
 The Nominating Committee presents its slate at the House of Delegates meeting prior to the Annual Meeting (i.e., at its regularly scheduled November meeting).